SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 # Blue and Blushing

-I look up at the title and see it tick down another minute.
 I knock on Rarity's door again, this time harder.

-Come on, Rarity, we don't have all day.
+Come on, Rarity, I need to get these feelings off my chest.

 Rarity answers the door almost immediately after.
-She looked worse for ware, her mane has stray hairs and a hairbrush hanging from it.
-Her makeup was half-running down her face.
+She looks worse for ware, her mane has stray hairs and a hairbrush hanging from it.
+Her makeup was half-running down her face, probably from crying.
 Her coat looks like it could use a good brushing.

 She probably doesn't think it, but even now, in this state, she is the most beautiful mare I've seen.

-"Hello, Rainbow Dash, what brings you here?
-Anything I can do for you?"

-I can hear it in her voice, she's been crying.
-I give her my best, most confident smile.
-"I'm here for you."
+She was about to say something, but I stop her with a hoof.

 Rarity looks at me confused, expecting further explanation, which I don't give her.
 I put my hoof around her and lead her into her home, closing the door behind us.